OpenDSA/OpenDSA/RST/en/Binary/Huffman.rst

 Notes
 -----

-.. [#] Note that for clarity, the examples for building Huffman
+.. [#] To keep things simple, these examples for building Huffman
-       trees show a sorted list to keep the letters ordered by frequency.
+       trees uses a :term:`sorted list` to keep the partial Huffman trees ordered by frequency.
-       But a real implementation would use a heap to implement the priority queue for efficiency.
+       But a real implementation would use a :term:`heap` to implement a :term:`priority queue` keyed by the frequencies.

+.. [#] ASCII coding actually uses 8 bits per character.
+       Seven bits are used to represent the 128 codes of the ASCII character set.
+       The eigth bit as a :term:`parity` bit, that can be used to check if there is a transmission error for the character.

+.. odsascript:: AV/Binary/huffman.js
-.. odsascript:: AV/Development/HuffmanCodingExamp.js
+.. odsascript:: AV/Binary/huffmanBuildCON.js
 .. odsascript:: AV/Development/HuffmanCON.js